aws-solutions-library-samples/guidance-for-bioinformatics-workflow-development-using-devops-on-aws/README.md

 ```

 Now it's time to configure the accounts in our cdk environments.
-Edit [bin/cdk.ts](bin/cdk.ts) file in this project, and configure the aws account numbers and region for each environment.
+Edit [bin/cdk.ts](bin/cdk.ts) file locally, and configure the aws account numbers and region for each environment.

+You can also edit file [lib/omics-build-pipelines-stack.ts](lib/omics-build-pipelines-stack.ts) and replace some_email@example.com with an email
+you want the approval notifications sent to.

 > [!WARNING]
-> Always remove the account numbers from [bin/cdk.ts](bin/cdk.ts) before sharing it.
+> Always remove the account numbers and emails those edited files before sharing them.

 **Project deployment**